Immunizations

 Notifications for Vaccination Information

-• A Notice of Exclusion letter will be emailed on Oct.
-9, 2023, to let parents know to look for the notices in ParentVUE.
+• A Notice of Exclusion letter was emailed Oct.
+20, 2025, to let parents know to look for the notices in ParentVUE.

-• Exclusion day is Nov.
-1, 2023.
+• Exclusion day was Nov.
+3, 2025.
 Any student without proof of required immunizations or a valid exemption form on file with the health office is excluded from attending school until the requirements are met.

 All students attending Colorado schools and licensed childcare centers are required to be vaccinated against certain diseases, unless an exemption is filed (see below), according to Colorado law 6 CCR 1009-2.
 The minimum number and spacing of doses is set by the Advisory Committee on Immunization Practices (ACIP) Child and Adolescent Immunization Schedules.